Somerset County New Jersey assistance programs.

 The reason for the discount card was to help uninsured and underinsured families and individuals, but there are applications in which this assistance program can help others.
 The prescription drug assistance program can also be used by families who may have full health insurance coverage, but just do not have prescription coverage or benefits,.
 Even if your current plan has prescription coverage, you can still use this program for both non-covered and non-formulary medicines and healthcare bills.

 Central Jersey Community Development Corporation is an organization that can provide people with resources that can help them save their home, and prevent a foreclosure.
 The organization offers the Housing Assistance and Recovery Program.
 The group is a nonprofit that was founded in 1992.

-They have recently received a $25 million public-private grant that will establish a partnership between the organization and APD Solutions, which is a national neighborhood revitalization firm that is based in Atlanta.
-This $25 million investment will help the corporation continue to assist families and individuals with either avoiding a foreclosure or recovering from a home foreclosure by renegotiating and restructuring their loans.
+They will in many years receive a public-private grant.
+The money will establish a partnership between the organization and APD Solutions, which is a national neighborhood revitalization firm that is based in Atlanta.
+The free grants will help the corporation continue to assist families and individuals with either avoiding a foreclosure or recovering from a home foreclosure by renegotiating and restructuring their loans.

 The partnership has two main objectives.
 They will buy in bulk non performing loans from banks and they will then help the homeowners resolve their mortgage problems while the corporation holds the mortgage.
 The organization is working closely with various mayors, county and New Jersey state officials to identify existing programs and resources and to get the plan implemented.
 They can also refer individuals to other New Jersey mortgage assistance programs.

 They are hoping to be able to help hundreds of families.
 Each family will get about $40,000 in financial aid, which is the amount the group said it takes to resolve the average foreclosure.
 The communities and local towns that are targeted for help will be Franklin Township, Old Bridge, New Brunswick, Woodbridge, Trenton, Plainfield, Roselle, and Burlington.